 - Increasing PCSP awareness with the public and key stakeholders by planning communications activity to more proactively inform and promote the work of the PCSPs.

-Strategic Priority 2 – to improve community safety by tackling actual and perceived crime and anti-social behaviour through:
+Strategic Objective 2 – to improve community safety by tackling actual and perceived crime and anti-social behaviour through:

 - Working in partnership with designated partners, local statutory bodies/agencies, the voluntary sector and the community to deal with, and reduce the impact of, actual and perceived anti-social behaviour and crime in the community;

-- Ensuring that local statutory bodies and agencies deal with anti-social behaviour and crime related issues that matter in their area;
+- Ensuring that local statutory bodies and agencies deal with the anti-social behaviour and crime-related issues that matter in their area;

 - Providing comprehensive community input into decision making processes about tackling actual and perceived anti-social behaviour and giving feedback on the effectiveness of interventions on meeting outcomes;

-- Identifying and implementing ways to educate communities about the realities of anti-social behaviour and crime;
+- Identifying and implementing, with support from the Department of Justice, ways to educate communities about the realities of anti-social behaviour and crime;

-- Contributing to delivery of the Community Safety Strategy action plans, and initiatives that improve community safety.
+- Contributing to delivery of the Community Safety Strategy action plans, and initiatives that improve community safety; and

-Strategic Priority 3 – to support community confidence in policing through:
+Strategic Objective 3 – to support community confidence in policing through:

 - Ensuring local accountability through the Policing Committee’s role in monitoring police performance